OasisLMF/OasisLMF/oasislmf/pytools/introducing_gulmc.md

                         filename of output stream (ground up losses).
   -L LOSS_THRESHOLD     Loss treshold.
 Default: 1e-6
   -S SAMPLE_SIZE        Sample size.
 Default: 0
-  -V, --version         show program's version number and exit --effective-damageability
+  -V, --version         show program version number and exit --effective-damageability
                         if passed true, the effective damageability is used to draw loss samples instead of full MC.
 Default: False
   --ignore-correlation  if passed true, peril correlation groups (if defined) are ignored for the generation of correlated samples.
 Default: False